 The evaluation may indicate changes to the volume of traffic or the degree of risk have culminated in the need to consider changes such as:

 The delineated VTS area.
+Whether the delineated area requires adjustment, and whether sub-area delineation within the existing VTS area is necessary.

 The categories of participating ships.